Rishabh-Baloni/sangeet/README.md

 - And more...

 ## 🎨 **Design System**
-- Dark theme inspired by Spotify's aesthetics
+- Modern dark UI with elegant aesthetics
 - Gradient backgrounds and glassmorphism effects
 - Responsive grid layouts for albums and songs
 - Custom scrollbars and smooth animations